observablehq/plot/docs/features/extensibility.md

     .selectAll("circle")
     .attr("r", 0)
   .transition()
-    .delay(200)
+    .delay(500)
     .duration(1500)
     .attr("r", 6);
 ~~~

-This type of post-processing can be as simple as that, or as elaborated as you need!
+This type of post-processing can be as elaborated as you need!

 ### document 🌶 {#document}